loebi-ch/jquery-clock-timepicker/README.md

 *default: 'Arial'*

 - **fonts.inputFontFamily**
-The font family used for the time indicator mobile devices.
+The font family used for the time indicator on mobile devices.
 *default: 'Arial'*

+- **fonts.generalFontFamily**
+The general font family. *Caution*: Overrides overrides fontFamily, buttonFontFamily and inputFontFamily.
+*default: none*

 - **i18n.cancelButton**
 The name of the button to cancel the time change.
 Only displayed on mobile phones.